nauti-quest/nauti_yolo/README.md

 ## Usage

+Make sure the usb-cam camera node from the teleop_files package is running in the background before launching the yolo scripts.]

+For hardware, it can either be your laptop webcam, an external USB camera (scripts for this are available in the usb_cam_files and the camera input devices can be switched by editing the config files.

+To launch with simulations, it needs to be launched with the auv_sensors.launch file under the gazebo scripts repository

 Launch the YOLO detector node using:

 ```bash
 roslaunch yolo_bbox yolo_detector.launch
 ```
-Also launch a camera image publishing node.

-For hardware, it can either be your laptop webcam, an external USB camera (scripts for this are available in the usb_cam_files and the camera input devices can be switched by editing the config files.

-To launch with simulations, it needs to be launched with the auv_sensors.launch file under the gazebo scripts repository

 ## Topics